clowdr-app/clowdr/README.md

    https://hasura.io/jwt-config/](https://hasura.io/jwt-config/)
    - Select Auth0
    - Enter your Auth0 Domain
-1. Copy your key into your local `.env` file
+1. Copy your key into your local `hasura/.env.local` file
    - e.g. `HASURA_GRAPHQL_JWT_SECRET='your key goes in here'`
-   - Don't forget the wrapping single quotes!
+   - **Don't forget the wrapping single quotes!**
 1. Uncomment the `HASURA_GRAPHQL_JWT_SECRET: ${HASURA_GRAPHQL_JWT_SECRET}` line in `hasura/docker-compose.yaml`
+   - Don't forget to restart the `Hasura Console -- Local Development` task!
-1. Copy your key into Hasura Cloud Environment configuration
+1. Optionally: Copy your key into Hasura Cloud Environment configuration
    - No need for the wrapping single quotes - Hasura's UI will handle that for you.